tomblanchard312/csvLinter/readme.md

 curl -X POST -F "file=@path_to_your_file.csv" https://localhost:7014/csvlint
 ```
 Testing
-Included in the project is a sample CSV file Sample_Employee_Data.csv with dummy data for testing.
+Included in the project are sample CSV files like Sample_Employee_Data_Good.csv with dummy data for testing.
 Use this file to test the CSV linting capabilities of the API.

 Contributing
-Contributions to the csvSQLLinter are welcome.
+Contributions to the csvLinter are welcome.
 Please fork the repository and submit pull requests to contribute.

 License
 This project is licensed under the [Apache 2.0 License](LICENSE).